 Q: Can the Owner's Project Requirements (OPR) be incorporated into the Program phase?[Michael Chelednik]

-- GM
+Yes in Trelligence Affinity.
+Questionnaire or Forms input can be used to capture OPR information.
+The database can hold any user-defined information and requirements at all levels of the project, including the Project, Site, Buildings, Program requirements, Rooms and Equipment. - GM

 With dRofus yes.
 (Tzveta)